 If you've noticed changes to your breasts and you're over 70, tell your doctor.
-Chances are it's nothing serious, but you're not wasting anyone's time by getting it checked out.
+You're not wasting anyone's time by getting yourself checked out.
 Call your GP today.

 Some symptoms may be caused by other conditions, such as a cyst or abscess, which may still need treatment.
 But don't try to diagnose yourself.
 Go and see your doctor now to find out for sure.

 Unusual changes to your breasts can be a sign of breast cancer, which is why it's so important to see your doctor straight away.
 Early detection makes it easier to treat.
 Seeing your doctor could save your life.

 I would urge other women to be aware of changes to their breasts.
 If you notice something out of the ordinary, visit your doctor straight away.

 It's important to get to know how your breasts look and feel normally so you'll find it easier to spot something unusual.
 If you notice a change, tell your doctor.